Kol Nidre: Form of the ritual

 Before sunset on Yom Kippur eve, worshipers gather in the synagogue.
 The Ark is opened and in many communities some of the Sifrei Torah (Torah scrolls) are removed.
-Two people stand on each side of the Hazzan (in some communities holding the Torah Scrolls), and the three (forming a beth din or rabbinical court) recite:
+A person stands on each side of the Hazzan (in some communities holding the Torah Scrolls), and the three (forming a beth din or rabbinical court) recite:

 This invitation to outcasts is not specifically for Kol Nidre but for the whole of Yom Kippur, it being obvious that when even sinners join in repenting, the occasion is worthy of Divine clemency.

 The cantor then chants the passage beginning with the words Kol Nidre with its touching melodic phrases, and, in varying intensities from pianissimo (quiet) to fortissimo (loud), repeats twice (for a total of three iterations) lest a latecomer not hear them.
-The following provides the traditional Aramaic text, which (except for the one line connecting one Day of Atonement to another) is nearly identical in both Ashkenazi and Sefardic liturgies, with an English translation (in the Italian and Romaniote rites it is recited in Hebrew (Kol Nedarim, Hebrew: כל נדרים) instead of Aramaic):
+In the Italian and Romaniote rites, it is recited in Hebrew (Kol Nedarim, Hebrew: כל נדרים) instead of Aramaic.
+The following provides the traditional Aramaic text, which (except for the Hebrew insert connecting one Day of Atonement to another) is quite similar in the various rites, although there are minor differences between the Ashkenazic, Eastern Ashkenaz and Sephardic liturgies.
+The following text is the Eastern Ashkenazic text, reflecting the two customs of which year it is referring to (and those who combine the texts).